 You may see white tree fuzz manifest on your tree.
 Some people think it’s snow, but it isn’t.
 The Lake Stevens area doesn’t even see a whole lot of snowfall.
 The fuzz is common in fir and evergreen trees and appears on the branches and pine needles.
 Find out what the fuzz is and if it’s cause for alarm.

-Many people believe the cottony fuzz is a form of fungus.
-No, it’s not fungus.
-Believe it or not, it’s actually a bug called the hemlock woolly adelgid.
-Unfortunately, this is not one of those beneficial insects that pollinate your garden.
-This is a pest, and you need to alert an emergency tree service.
+Many people think the cotton-like fuzz is a type of fungus.
+It’s not a fungus.
+To the surprise of many, it’s actually an insect known as the hemlock woolly adelgid.
+Sadly, this isn’t one of those beneficial pollinators or bugs that eat the destructive pests.
+This bug is problematic, and you need to inform emergency tree service.

-As its name implies, hemlock woollies inhabit hemlock firs.
-While they’re more prevalent in the East Coast, they’re also found in the Pacific Northwest as well.
+As its name implies, hemlock woollies make its habitat on hemlock fir trees.
+While they’re more commonplace on the East Coast, they’re also a common species in Washington state.

-As a preventive measure, you can apply horticultural oil starting early winter or spring.
-This kills the woolly and most other invasive pests.
-A tree service can also inject an insecticide into the soil to protect the tree.
+As a preventive action, you can apply horticultural oil starting early spring.
+This kills the woolly and most other invasive insects.
+A tree service provider may also inject an insecticide into the soil as an extra protective measure.

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area